vectorlink-ai/.github/profile/README.md

 * Creating vector embeddings from structured data for a range of problems
   * Semantic Search
   * Auto Categorisation
-  * Entity Resolution
+  * Entity Resolution / Record Linking / Record Matching
   * Retrieval Augmented Generation (RAG)
 * Vector Indexing Strategies which scale to billions of vectors
 * Large Graph Databases (i.e. identity graphs)
 * Succinct Datastructures for indexing data in the large for specific use-cases
-* GPU Acceleration techniques (Using e.g. Cuda)
+* GPU Acceleration techniques (Using e.g. CUDA)

 Our suite of open source vector manipulation tools can be found in our [VectorLink repository](https://github.com/vectorlink-ai/vectorlink/).